shepherdp/SAFyR_dev/README.md

     a = "Hello"        ; a throws an error because "Hello" is not an int b = "Hello"        ; b changes to a string

 In this example, including the line `use static` at the top of the file enforces automatic static typing for all variables.
-If you do want a dynamically typed variable, then you initialize it with `<var>` before the name.
+If you do want a dynamically typed variable, then you initialize it with `var` before the name.
 The same will be true of container data structures -- lists, maps, etc. can hold any collection of elements of any type by default, but you can also enforce lists containing only elements of a single type, or that maps can only accept keys and values of certain types.
-I believe this will be convenient because, in many applications, there are variables that you expect to have a specific structure and/or format, and it is nice to be able to enforce that structure, but other times you just need variables that can be whatever for a while.
-I believe that creating a language that incorporates both will be advantageous, and time will tell if I am correct.

 Variables can also be defined as constant with the `const` keyword preceding the optional variable type.
 Doing so will cause any and all attempts to assign a value to that variable to throw an error, even if you are only assigning the exact same value to that variable.

     const int a = 5    ; a is a constant integer equal to 5 a = 10             ; a throws an error because it is constant a = 5              ; a will still throw an error, even if its value would not change

+A variable type keyword and/or constant keyword can only be used at initialization.
+Any attempt to prefix an existing identifier with one of these specifiers results in an error.
+Using a specifier that does not match any inferred type of the literal value will also result in an error.
+For example:

+    int a = "a string" ; a throws an error because the string value will not automatically cast to int int a = 5.75       ; a is an integer with the value 5 due to truncation

 ### Operators
 SAFyR provides all the typical operators for a programming language (+, -, *, /, %, and ^ for exponentiation, as well as the same operators followed by '=') as well as a few others.
 The '@' operator is used for element access (equivalent to the `[idx]` in `mylist[idx]`), and can be used on any data type.
 Lists and strings also have access to the 'sliceleft' and 'sliceright' (`</` and `/>`)operators, which allow you to grab the leftmost or rightmost portions of the value.
 Lists and strings also have specific behaviors relative to many of the basic operators.